Making Tax Digital for Income Tax

 • Sending quarterly income and expense updates to HMRC via the software

-• An annual end of year submission will still be required, but in a new format
+• An annual end of year tax return submission will still be required, but in a new format

 What If You Can’t Engage Digitally?